jvleta/modality/README.md

 # Major Keys Reference

-An interactive React application for exploring the 12 major keys and their musical properties including scale notes, roman numerals, chord qualities, and more.
+My cheat sheet for looking up the notes and chords for a major key